The foremost life sciences business network event in the Netherlands

-The 17th edition of the Dutch Life Sciences conference will take place on November 25th, 2021 and will be about Breaking barriers for our future.
+The 17th edition of the Dutch Life Sciences conference will take place on May 24th 2022 (postponed from November 2021) and will be about Breaking barriers for our future.
 The COVID-19 pandemic has changed the world in many ways.
 The life sciences sector arranged next-generation scientific advances and broke barriers to fight back against this disease.
 Which of the positive side effects should we try to foster and which barriers need to be broken to be ready for our future.

 The conference inspires and promote an open exchange of information including trends and developments in the industry.